twMr7/gst-tutorial/README.md

 # GStreamer Tutorial

 This repository contains *GStreamer* tutorial examples for C, C++, and Python.
-The examples' source files are originally from the official repository of the respective programming languages.
+The examples' source files are originally from the official repository of the respective programming languages, and they are organized in subprojects to match the order of the "Tutorial" section in GStreamer's documentation.

 - **C**: copied from the Gstreamer's repository - [tutorials](https://gitlab.freedesktop.org/gstreamer/gstreamer/-/tree/main/subprojects/gst-docs/examples/tutorials)